Welko/rtvis-webgpu-tutorial/README.md

 ```

 If we now refresh the page, you'll notice that the first 64 values of our buffer are at least 100, as expected.
-// TODO: No :)
-// Uncaught (in promise) TypeError: GPUDevice.createBindGroup: Missing required 'buffer' member of GPUBufferBinding.
-// initializeBindGroups() needs to be changed as well
-// Even when that's fixed, the first 64 elements contain "1120403456"... why? :)

 Now we do something more interesting than that.
 Let us count the number of trees for each district in Vienna.
 For that, we write a new shader.